spolu/settle/site/content/posts/settle-introduction.md

 There are still barriers to enabling at scale and fluid transactions between machines (and humans).

-These transactions would require to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchain as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).
+These transactions would have to come at very little or no fee which rules out fiat currencies (also why would a machine trust a nation-state backing?) but also most cryptocurrencies backed by a blockchain as maintaining the blockchain generally costs quite a lot on a per transaction basis (if only to prevent spam).

-Lightning networks resolve that issue at the transcation level, but one still has to get his hands on the underlying currency to set up channels, which creates a huge barrier to entry for machines.
+Lightning networks resolve that issue at the transcation level, but users still have to get their hands on the underlying currency to set up channels, which creates a real barrier to entry as well for machines.

-Also, and this is more likely a hunch[0], machine to machine transactions at scale won't happen on "global currencies".
+Also, and this is more likely a hunch[0], machine to machine transactions at scale won't happen on "globally shared currencies".
 They'll transact in **KWH** of energy, **KB** of bandwidth and storage, **FLOPSH** of computing power, **APICALL**, or **KM** of drone delivery directly, in a decentralized way, without jumping through a shared, centrally trusted and therefore expensive currency (expensive in transaction fee, or expensive to setup, or expensive in regulation burden).

 *Currencies operate on a centralized trust graph.*